 Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MdmDiagnostics\Area\Autopilot\FileEntry

-You need to use Windows performance analyzer tool to deep dive and analyze these ETL files.
+You must use the Windows performance analyzer tool to dive deep and analyze these ETL files.

 CloudExperienceHostOobe Windows Autopilot logs

 Where is the location of CloudExperienceHost?
-It is part of system apps within c:\windows\systemapps folder.
+It is part of the system apps within the c:\windows\systemapps folder.

-In Windows Autopilot deployment, CloudExperienceHost process communicates with Azure.
+In Windows Autopilot deployment, the CloudExperienceHost process communicates with Azure.

 Setupact.log

-This log file record actions or activity during the OOBE Phase of Autopilot.
+This log file records actions or activity during the OOBE Phase of Autopilot.

 Registry Dump